Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/05-functions-conditions-loops.md

 - Apply functions, conditions, and loops to biomedical examples
 - Understand when vectorized R code is better than loops

----

-# 1. Why do we need programming basics?

-As your R analysis becomes longer, you will often repeat similar steps.

-For example, you may want to:

-- calculate the mean expression of several genes
-- classify samples based on expression level
-- repeat the same analysis for multiple variables
-- apply quality-control rules to many samples or cells
-- avoid copying and pasting the same code many times

-Programming basics help you write code that is:

-- reusable
-- cleaner
-- easier to debug
-- easier to share
-- less repetitive

 In this session, we focus on three important programming concepts: